-Students must have sat for and made a serious attempt at the HSC Exam(s).
+Students must have sat for and made a serious attempt at all HSC examinations.

-Students must study a minimum of 12 units in the preliminary course and a minimum of 10 units in the HSC course.
-Both the preliminary course and the HSC course must include the following:
+Students must study a minimum of 12 units in the preliminary course and a minimum of 10 units in the HSC course to qualify for the Higher School Certificate students.

+Both patterns must include:

-- at least 2 units of a Board developed English course; - at least 6 units from Board developed courses; - at least 3 courses of two units' value or greater; - no more than 6 units of courses in Science, - and at least four subjects.
+- at least six units from Board Developed Courses; - at least two units of a Board Developed Course in English; - at least three courses of two units value or greater (Board Developed and/or Board Endorsed Courses) and; - and at least four subjects.